Items filtered by date: June 2020

 Athlete’s foot can cause many irritating symptoms such as dry and flaking skin, itching, and redness.
 Some more severe symptoms can include bleeding and cracked skin, intense itching and burning, and even pain when walking.
 In the worst cases, Athlete’s foot can cause blistering as well.
 Speak to your podiatrist for a better understanding of the different causes of Athlete’s foot, as well as help in determining which treatment options are best for you.

-If you have any questions please feel free to contact our offices located in Wayne, Montclair, and Randolph, NJ .
+If you have any questions please feel free to contact our offices located in Wayne and Oradell, NJ .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Are Foot Massages Effective?